← Back to blog

 I'm Running a Phishing Research Study Inside a Retro Terminal Game

-When AI eliminates grammar errors as a detection signal, the interesting question becomes: which phishing techniques do humans miss most?
-This is how I am trying to find out.
+When AI eliminates grammar errors as a detection signal, the question becomes: which phishing techniques produce the biggest gaps in human detection?

 Most phishing training is built around a detection signal that no longer works.